ModelInference/dinv/README.md

 For more information on the runtime api checkout `/instrumenter/api`

+**TODO: Include details of the API here, just as GoVector does on its main page.**

 #### Static Analysis API

+**TODO: Static Analysis API does not convey what must be done to instrument code.
+Re-title to be actionable.**

 Variable extraction for invariant detection is semi-automated task.
-Rather than attempt analyze every variable on every line of code. it is left to the user to specify areas in the source code where invariant should be detected.
-In order analyze the values of variables at a specific line of code, insert the annotation `//@dump` to that line.
+Rather than attempt to analyze every variable on every line of code. it is left to the user to specify areas in the source code where invariant should be detected.
+To analyze the values of variables at a specific line of code, insert the annotation `//@dump` to that line.
 The `\\@dump` annotation is a trigger for the instrumenter to collect variables.

+**TODO: Need example -- why isn't this in the instrumentation section above?
+I'm confused by this structure.**

 #### Running the Instrumenter

+**TODO: Some description of this needs to go at the top where you introduce instrumentation.**

-After capturing your network traffic, and annotating interesting areas of your code your project will be ready for instrumentation.
+After capturing your network traffic **TODO: this sounds like the system already ran, but we are still in the instrumentation section!**, and annotating interesting areas of your code your project will be ready for instrumentation.
 Instrumentation runs at the directory level.
 Running DInv's instrumenter on a directory will trigger the duplication of that directory.
-The result is two directories, for example running `dinv -i someDir` will insturment all files within `someDir` and copy all original files to `someDir_orig`.
-The instrumented files put in the original directories name in order to preserve external dependencies.
-The un-instrumented files will be placed in `someDir_orig`, which can be renamed to give the program its uninstrmented behaviour.
+The result is two directories, for example running `dinv -i someDir` will instrument all files within `someDir` and copy all original files to `someDir_orig`.
+The instrumented files are placed into the original directory to preserve external dependencies.
+The un-instrumented files will be placed into `someDir_orig`.

-running:
-`dinv -i someDir`
+running `dinv -i someDir`

 produces:

-`someDir` instrumented directory
+ * `someDir` instrumented directory
-`someDir_orig` directory prior to instrumentation
+ * `someDir_orig` directory prior to instrumentation

 ### Execution

+**TODO: execution of what?
+What step in the process is this?**

-Instrumented code can be executed exactly the same as uninstrumented code.
+Instrumented code can be executed exactly the same as un-instrumented code.
 The difference is the generation of a number of logging files in the directories of the running code.
 There are three different styles of logs and it is important to know the difference.

+**TODO: List the three types here as bullets and briefly explain them (one sentence each).
+I would also number these, so that the numbers match the sections below.**

 ####GoVector logs